Class Information for Cellular Therapy

 The purpose of this course is to provide the learner with an understanding of how cellular therapy is used to treat cancer and other diseases, including procedures and practices for cell mobilization, harvest, expansion, and infusion.
 Additionally, nurses will benefit from detailed knowledge regarding how cellular therapy influences the immune system and the very specific immune related side effects seen with this treatment modality.

-This course is for nurses caring for oncology patients in oncology as well as non-oncology areas in inpatient and ambulatory care settings.
-This course is appropriate for new graduates, nurses new to oncology, as well as experienced oncology nurses.
+This course is for nurses caring for oncology AND non-oncology patients in oncology as well as non-oncology areas in inpatient and ambulatory care settings.
+It is for any nurse who may care for patients who will, are, or have received cellular therapy.
+This course is appropriate for experienced nurses.
 Participants need to have at least 6 months of experience working in the Clinical Center with Research Participants and Protocols.

 Following attendance of the Cellular Therapy Course, the participant will be able to: 1.
-Identify at least three indications for cellular therapy.
+Identify at least two indications for cellular therapy.
 2. Describe procedures for cell harvesting, processing, and infusion.
-3. Identify three side effects of cell therapy, including nursing assessment and management strategies.
+3. Identify at least 2 side effects of cell therapy, including nursing assessment and management strategies.